slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+- communism isn't evil, it's foolish. in teh same way that unrestricted capitalism is foolish if you strive to make everyone's lives better.
+- hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
+- it's just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
+> *"democracy has got nothing to do with who should rule. democracy is teh system which allows you to remove policies and rulers most efficently without violence. and that's how you judge diffrent democratic systems."
+-- karl popper
+> *"The triumph of culture is to overpower nationality."
+-- Ralph Waldo Emerson*
+> *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc are identical in spirit to Communism."
+-- Nassin Taleb*
+> *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."
+-- Thomas Sowell
+> *"The comfort of the rich depends upon an abundant supply of the poor."
+-- Voltaire*
+> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
+-- Peter Kropotkin*
+- the real diversity that matters is teh diversity of ideas, not the diversity of skin color.
+- groups serach for consensus. individuals search for truth. -- naval
+- few tv channels equalized culture.
+- feee people make free choices. free choices means you have unequal outcomes. you can have freedom or you can have equal outcomes. you can't have both. -- naval
+- independent is what people call you if your opinions don't upset anybody -- nassim taleb
+- all tiranny begins with teh desire to coerce others for teh greater good -- naval
+- the revolutionaries always become the new dictators
+- most of the culture wars are a struggle between what's best for the children and what's best for the childless. -- naval
+- rigid regimes are doomed when they become flexible.
+- Inflation is how democracies die. -- charlie munger
+- the struggle between collectivists and the individual is as old as humanity itself.
+- all poverty is energy poverty.
+- never apologize to the politically correct.
+- if you want to destroy any nation without war, make adultery or nudity common in the young generation.
+> *"Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.*
+> *"Good people do not need laws to tell them to act responsibly, while bad people will find a way around the laws."
+-- Plato (427-347 B.C.)*
+> *"Aim and object of the law and lawyers was to defeat justice."
+-- Mark Twain*
+> *"Nearly all men can stand adversity, but if you want to test a man's character, give him power."
+-- Abraham Lincoln*
+> *"Everybody wants to see justice done, to somebody else."
+-- Bruce Cockburn*
+> *"When people fear the government, there is tyranny.
+When government fears the people, there is liberty."
+-- Thomas Paine*
+> *"Every decent man is ashamed of the government he lives under."
+-- H.L.
+Mencken*
+> *"All bad precedents began as justifiable measures."
+-- Julius Caesar, quoted in Sallust's Conspiracy of Catiline (1st c.
+B.C.)*
+> *"A conservative is a fellow who thinks a rich man should have a fair deal."
+-- Frank Dane*
+> *"When a man assumes a public trust, he should consider himself as public property."
+-- Thomas Jefferson*
+> *"It doesn't matter what you do, it only matters what you say you've done and what you're going to do.*
+> *"Never appeal to a man's "better nature."
+He may not have one.
+Invoking his self-interest gives you more leverage."
+-- Robert A. Heinlein, Notebooks of Lazarus*
+> *"You can count on the Americans to do the right thing, once they've exhausted every other possible course of action."
+-- Winston Churchill*
+> *"Politics is not the art of the possible.
+It consists in choosing between the disastrous and the unpalatable."
+-- John Kenneth Galbraith*
+> *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
+> *"Thank God we don't get all the government we pay for."
+-- Milton Friedman*
+> *"Freedom of the press is for those who happen to own one.*
+> *"The first responsibility of any bureaucracy is the preservation of itself.
+The second is to expand its responsiblities."
+-- Mort Halperin*
+> *"When you have an efficient government, you have a dictatorship."
+-- Harry Truman*
+> *"If you are part of a society that votes, then do so.
+There may be no candidates and measures you want to vote for...
+But there are certain to be ones you want to *vote against.
+In case of doubt, vote against.
+By this rule you will rarely go wrong.
+If this is too blind for your taste, consult some well-meaning fool (there is always one around) and ask his advice.
+Then vote the other way.
+This enables you to be a good citizen (if such is your wish) without spending the enormous amount of time that truly intelligent exercise of the franchise requires."
+-- Robert A. Heinlein, Notebooks of Lazarus*
+> *"90% of the politicians give the other 10% a bad reputation."
+-- Henry Kissinger*
+> *"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic State *itself.
+That, in its essence, is Fascism
+-- ownership of government by an individual, by a group or by any controlling private power."
+-- FDR*
+> *"Love your neighbour, yet don't pull down your hedge."
+-- Benjamin Franklin*
+>* "The road to socialism via inflation:
+- Print money, crash the reserve currency, destroy savers and force them into inflated assets.
+- Asset inflation leads to inequality.
+Demonize asset holders and tax teh nominal gains, thereby confiscating the real value of the assets."
+-- Naval*
+- low-key activism is often just narcisism. most people don't really understand the issuesthey are being activist about.
+It's just virtue signaling on Social Media.
+A young generation doesn't know what a really debate dosen't include demonizing people and get them canceled.
+- 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
+- pandemic imprisoned poor people and freed rich people.
+“Favors granted always become defined as rights.” -- Saul Alinsky “Help a man who is in trouble and that man will remember you when he is in trouble again.” -- Paul Alexander

+- the benefits of a world government that federated nations would be an improvement for all.
+We could replace the war model by a policing model.
+We could institute the basic human right of mobility on the planet. we could address the global climate change.
+- minimal amounts of cash improve teh life of poor more than equivalent spending on aid programs or goods.
 - escola meritocratica e o o q podes fazer por ti. mundo n. mundo move-se pelo q podes fazer por mim.
 - politics are a catalyst
 - sufffering is individual. nations or corporations don't suffer.